-Assuming the input dataset prepared conceals relations between the input features and the score, and that the chosen modeling technique (i.e., support vector machine) is able to unveil such relations, the resulting predictive metrics computed would then comprehend satisfactory results in terms of accuracy.
+Assuming the input dataset prepared conceals relations between the input features and the score, and that the chosen modeling technique (i.e., support vector machine) is able to unveil such relations, the resulting computed predictive metrics would then comprehend satisfactory results in terms of accuracy.
 Hence, a model built on the whole dataset using the same modeling technique will also conceal such knowledge, enabling to extract it through the DSA.
 Figure 6 shows the procedure undertaken for such knowledge extraction.
-First, to assure similar results, the same metrics (e.g., MAE and MAPE) are computed over the model built on the whole dataset.
-Then, the same model is used for exposing through DSA which are the features that influence most the score, translating such knowledge in terms of percentage relevance to which each feature contributes for modeling the score.
+First, a model is built on the whole dataset.
+Then, the model is used for exposing through DSA which are the features that influence most the score, translating such knowledge in terms of percentage relevance to which each feature contributes for modeling the score.
 Finally, using also DSA it is possible to observe how each of the most relevant features manages to influence the score.